Macomb Murals Project

 In recognition of one of Macomb’s greatest sons, the Macomb Area Convention & Visitors Bureau has partnered with C.T.
 Vivian Project Foundation of Macomb founder and director Byron Oden-Shabazz and artist and former WIU Professor of Art Michael Mahoney, to honor civil right pioneer Rev. Dr. C. T. Vivian.

-In recognition of their 50th anniversary in 2022, the Macomb Beautiful Association has planned a mural for the residents and visitors of the City of Macomb.
-The 67 x 12 foot mural will be displayed on the north wall of Gelsosomo’s Pizza building at the intersection of Routes 67 & 136, is planned to be unveiled in June.
-The design of the mural, which depicts a bucolic rural farm setting, was intended to reflect the essence Macomb’s beautiful community and its many talented residents.
+To celebrate their 50th anniversary in 2022, the Macomb Beautiful Association unveiled a mural for the residents and visitors of the City of Macomb.
+The 67 x 12 foot mural is displayed on the north wall of Gelsosomo’s Pizza building at the intersection of Routes 67 & 136.
+The design of the mural, which depicts a bucolic rural farm setting, was intended to reflect the essence of Macomb’s beautiful community and its many talented residents.